-Professors R. Griffioen (chair, Department of Physics), H. Van Till
+Professors R. Griffioen (chair, Department of Physics), S. Steenwyk, H. Van Till† Assistant Professor M. Walhout

 Students interested in graduate work in astronomy should major in physics and should plan their program with the chair of the Physics Department.
-The sixteen-inch telescope in the observatory and portable telescopes are available for student use through the director of the observatory, Mr. Howard Van Till.
+The sixteen-inch telescope in the observatory and portable telescopes are available for student use through the director of the observatory, Mr. Howard Van Till (S. Steenwyk for 1996-97).